Frankusky/tfm_notifications/README.md

 Changelog:
 ----------
+- Version 5.2 28/03/2017
+	- Reverted fix to apply emoji button in all text areas, brokes functionality

 - Version 5.1 28/03/2017:
 	- Added two missing default emojis
 	- Added emoji button for all text areas in the forum